Anveks/RESTful-Services-Practice-and-Theory/README.md

 - it is the browser that creates HTTP requests and sends them to the Server.

 What exactly is HTTP Request and what is its format?
 It is a document that consists of five parts:
-1. Method (type of action: GET, POST, DELETE, etc)
+1. Method (type of action: just GET and POST)
 2. Page (the URL address of a page/path)
 3. HTTP Version
 4. HTTP Headers (follow-up data of a request: host, authorization, user-agent)